-When you cut calories, the first thing your body does is go into survival modes.
+When you cut calories, the first thing your body does is go into survival mode.
 It begins counter-measures to fight weight loss.
 The more dramatically you cut calories, the more your body fights back.

 It’s difficult to get all your nutrients

 When you’re cutting this many calories, you will inevitably miss out on food that is actually good for you.
-It’s going to be difficult to get all the fiber, minerals, and vitamins that you need to be healthy and active.
+It’s going to be difficult to get all the fiber, protein, healthy fat, minerals, and vitamins that you need to be healthy and active.

 It will make it harder to lose weight next time

 As we said, cutting your calories so dramatically will send your body into survival mode.
 One thing your body does is slow down your metabolism.
 Your body will burn use less energy and burn less calories.
 That’s counterproductive, isn’t it?
 It’s almost like you’re just making it harder on yourself.

 It will make you very tired